Last Updated on May 15, 2021 by Grow with Bovees

 Propagation of asparagus

-Seeds can be sown singly 100-125 mm apart in well-prepared seedbeds during the period September to December and covered with 25-30 mm of soil.
+Seeds can be sown singly 5 inches (12.7 cm) apart in well-prepared seedbeds during the period September to December and covered with an inch of soil.

 Soaking the seed overnight in lukewarm water gives improved germination according to some reports.
 The seeds germinate rather slowly, particularly in early sowings, but once they have emerged the seedlings grow quickly and should be encouraged to make as much growth as possible before cooler and perhaps drier weather comes along and the tops brown off.